blakewatson/htmlforpeople/src/09-adding-a-fun-page.md

 No worries, though!
 This is why we installed a local web server in the last part.
 If you haven't already, start your web server following whichever method you chose.

+{% aside 'Note' %}
-**Note:** things get a little weird here unfortunately.
+Things get a little weird here unfortunately.
 Some of these server options such as Live Preview and Simple Web Server default to opening the browser at the IP address of `127.0.0.1`, which is essentially equivalent to `localhost`, the value other local servers use.

 For reasons I don't fully understand, the embedded videos will not work when accessing the site using the IP address.
 You need to be using `localhost`.
 Fortunately that is as easy as just manually replacing `127.0.0.1` with `localhost` in the address bar.
 If you are using Microsoft Live Preview, you will need to view the site in your web browser instead of the preview window.
+{% endaside %}

 I will be using [WorldWideWeb](https://iconfactory.com/worldwideweb/) for this example.
 Once I point it to my site folder and hit the play button, my server is running and I can visit it at the address provided.